Duties

 • Create an issue with the Core Work: Foundations Team label, about upgrading Tor Browser in the release your shift is about.

 • Ensure there's an issue about writing the release notes.
 This also applies to betas and release candidates, so you might create multiple such issues during one shift.
-Set Write release notes for $VERSION as title.
+Set Write release notes for $VERSION as title, and make clear that the deadline is the same as for manual QA (so 10:00 UTC in general).

 • Verify there's a missed:$VERSION label on groups/tails/-/labels; if there's none, submit a MR against tails/gitlab-config to create one.